 An essential component of modernizing California Connect is improving equipment, service procurement, and distribution processes.
 Currently, when consumers request specific equipment, their choices are limited to what is available in the warehouse, restricting the program's ability to meet their communication needs.
 This model has led to many potential program participants being turned away because their required or desired equipment is unavailable in the warehouse inventory.
-As the program is currently structured, devices cannot be procured based on the unique communication needs of individuals with disabilities.136
+As the program is currently structured, devices cannot be procured based on the unique communication needs of individuals with disabilities.136139

-The Staff Proposal recommended implementation of a direct procurement and shipping model.137 Direct procurement and shipping are found to be more individualized and effective than the inventory-based shipping structure, which is the program's current approach.138 Adopting the direct procurement and shipping model would eliminate warehouse storage costs, allowing consumers to receive their equipment more quickly.139 and voucher models, respectively.141 In this model, devices are provided directly to participants and become their property, eliminating the need to maintain inventory.
+The Staff Proposal recommended implementation of a direct procurement and shipping model.137140 Direct procurement and shipping are found to be more individualized and effective than the inventory-based shipping structure, which is the program's current approach.138141 Adopting the direct procurement and shipping model would eliminate warehouse storage costs, ~~allowing and allow~~ consumers to receive their equipment more quickly.139142

+The Staff Proposal also considered the option of distributing vouchers, where consumers are offered a coupon to purchase full or partial equipment.140143 Some other states have implemented this concept.
+According to preliminary research, 17 percent and 12 percent of other state EDPs have adopted ownership and voucher models, respectively.141144 In this model, devices are provided directly to participants and become their property, eliminating the need to maintain inventory.
 While the voucher model offers flexibility, it raises concerns about potential waste, fraud, and abuse.
-Therefore, the Staff Proposal recommended adopting a procurement and direct-ship model, which will provide a more personalized and efficient approach to customers, over the voucher model.

-The Staff Proposal also considered the option of distributing vouchers, where consumers are offered a coupon to purchase full or partial equipment.140 Some other states have implemented this concept.
-According to preliminary research, 17 percent and 12 percent of other state EDPs have adopted ownership
+Therefore, the Staff Proposal